A bird sitting in a tree is never afraid of the branch breaking, because her trust is not on the branch, but on its own wings.” Denzel Washington.

 Within a few weeks of arriving in China, I was accosted by a local man at the post office.
 I inadvetently stood in the wrong line when lining up to be served (it was the line for mailing special packages, but I didn’t know).
 Suddenly a local man came up to me, waved his finger in my face and started shouting, demanding to know why I had pushed in.
 “You think you are special in this country!?” he yelled.
 I apologised and explained that this was my first time at the post office and I did not know the system.
 Later I learned that queue-jumping was a common practice in China.
 Most people ignore it.
 But not everyone.

 I’ve also been evicted from my own home (twice) in China.
 When I arrived in Beijing in 2002, an administrator helped me rent an apartment across the street from the university (he even arranged the “foreigner discount” for me, elevating the actual price and taking a cut for himself).
 A week later there was a knock at the door, and when I opened it I found two uniformed police staring at me.
 They demanded to see my passport, and when I showed them said “Foreigners are not permitted to live here.”
 They generously gave me a few days to collect my things and move out.
 Apparently one of my Chinese neighbours had reported a laowai living amongst them. in 2015 I was also evicted from my rental apartment in Guangzhou.
 My employer had generously given me one of the apartments rented by the school.
-But later, when the landlord found out he demanded I be removed because he “Didnt feel comfortable with a foreigner in my apartment.”
+But later, when the landlord found out, he demanded that I be removed because he “felt comfortable with a foreigner in my apartment.”

 And then there are the myriad “microaggressions” that I regularly experience in China.
 Foreigners in China know them all too well.